j-hammer/f5-agility-labs-dns/docs/class1/module1/module1.rst

 A site specific sync group name will be created, and synchronization will be enabled.

+Note - It is required to complete the following task on only dns.sitea

 Navigate to: **DNS  ››  Settings : GSLB : General**

 Configure the global settings for GSLB according to the following table: